-New research suggests that over time, these dietary factors – excess, low-nutrient carbohydrate and fat – may disturb carbohydrate and fat metabolism in the colon by altering DNA methylation in colon cells.
+Research suggests that over time, these dietary factors – excess, low-nutrient carbohydrate and fat – may disturb carbohydrate and fat metabolism in the colon by altering DNA methylation in colon cells.

 DNA methylation acts essentially as an on/off switch for a gene, usually decreasing (but sometimes increasing) the amount of protein made from that genetic code.
 Dietary factors are known to affect DNA methylation, and too much or too little methylation can contribute to the development of cancer.9

-A recent study compared methylation patterns of thousands of genes in the colon mucosa of control subjects without colon cancer to normal mucosa of colon cancer patients; the researchers found hundreds of genes whose methylation patterns differed in the two sets of subjects.
+A study compared methylation patterns of thousands of genes in the colon mucosa of control subjects without colon cancer to normal mucosa of colon cancer patients; the researchers found hundreds of genes whose methylation patterns differed in the two sets of subjects.
 When they looked at those genes with the greatest differences in methylation, they made an interesting observation: a common theme among many of these genes was that they are involved in carbohydrate and lipid metabolism – one of these was the insulin gene.
 In short, “normal” colon cells in colon cancer patients were making more insulin than normal colon cells from healthy subjects – and we know that excess insulin promotes cancer.